Tourists ziplining in Gatlinburg, Tennessee.

 Mini-Golf Courses

 On a trip with the whole family trip to Gatlinburg, Tennessee?
-Check out the miniature golf scene!
+One of the cheap things you can do is check out the miniature golf scene!
 Here are some of the mini-golf courses to try:

 Ripley’s Davy Crockett Mini Golf